ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 disable the functionality or change whom data is sent to.
-The Auditor of Last Resort itself represents a point of failure and privacy concerns, so if implemented, it should connect using public key pinning and not consider an item delivered until it receives a confirmation.
+The Auditor of Last Resort itself represents a point of failure and privacy concerns, so if implemented, it SHOULD connect using public key pinning and not consider an item delivered until it receives a confirmation.

 In the cases 3, 4, and 5, we assume that the webserver(s) or trusted